Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/lifo/lifo.md

 Synchronous Last-In First-Out stack for data buffering and temporary storage with configurable depth.
 The LIFO uses a write-enable/read-enable protocol for flow control and provides full and empty status flags.
 It doesn't implement a safety mechanism against writing when full or reading when empty so the integration must use the status flags and the enable signals carefully.

 The read data output continuously shows the value at the top of the stack when not empty, allowing instant data access without necessarily popping the entry.
+The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.

 ## Parameters